Why We Can’t Let Go of Love for Someone Who Treats Us Badly

 Another thing I often hear from clients is that they don’t like to give up.
 That they want to continue to fight for a relationship.
 What I tell them, in response, is that one person can’t fight for a relationship.
 Unless both people are willing to fight, a broken relationship will not get fixed.

 None of us like to give up and admit defeat, but if you are the only one fighting for this relationship, giving up is the best and wisest thing that you can do.

 When we can’t let go of love for someone who treats us badly, even if we know we should, we are letting ourselves down.

 Lots of time and effort is spent going back and forth on the pluses and minuses, recovering from crying jags and feeling hopeless about the future.
 You are paralyzed because the lack of action is overwhelming.

 Basically, your life is put on hold while you try to break up with someone you should break up with.

 Go through the checklist above.
 Consider those that apply to you.
-If you can work your way through them, you just might find that you have the strength to break up with someone, for both of your own goods.
+If you can work your way through them, you just might find that you have the strength to break up with someone for both of your own good.